Mariela Coronel

-Mariela del Carmen Coronel (born 20 June 1981) is an Argentine professional footballer who plays as a midfielder for Spanish Liga F club Alhama CF. She previously played for Club Atlético Independiente and San Lorenzo de Almagro in her country, as well as Villarreal CF and CD Transportes Alcaine in Spain.
+Mariela del Carmen Coronel (born 20 June 1981) is an Argentine professional footballer who plays as a midfielder.
+She previously played for Club Atlético Independiente and San Lorenzo de Almagro in her country, as well as Villarreal CF, CD Transportes Alcaine, and Alhama in Spain.

 International career

 Coronel represented Argentina in the 2003 FIFA Women's World Cup, the 2007 Pan American Games and the 2008 Summer Olympics.
 She scored one goal at the 2018 Copa América Femenina.